 Contract Type Design & Build

-The new Inverness Royal Academy will replace the existing school building to provide a modern learning environment capable of meeting the needs of current and future pupils, as well as offering greater provision for community use during the evenings and weekends.
+The new Inverness Royal Academy replaced the existing school building to provide a modern learning environment capable of meeting the needs of current and future pupils, as well as offering greater provision for community use during the evenings and weekends.

-The new school, which is located west of the city’s Culduthel Road, will have a larger pupil capacity (1,420 pupils) than the current school (1,153 pupils) in order to accommodate housing growth within the catchment area and increased uptake in Gaelic Medium education.
+The new school, which is located west of the city’s Culduthel Road, has a larger pupil capacity (1,420 pupils) than the current school (1,153 pupils) in order to accommodate housing growth within the catchment area and increased uptake in Gaelic Medium education.

 I am delighted to be part of this momentous occasion as we mark this key step in delivering modern educational establishments for Inverness.
 This is a major milestone in our work with the Scottish Government to develop Highland Council’s programme of modern school provision in the Highlands.Councillor Alasdair Christie